stk-kriging/stk/README.md

 ## Requirements and recommendations

+### Common requirement

+   Your installation must be able to compile C mex files.

 ### Requirements and recommendations for use with GNU Octave

    The STK works with GNU Octave 3.2.2 or newer.

-   Note that  the STK relies on some mex files  that are compiled during the initialization.
-Thus,  your installation must be able to compile mex files.
-In Debian 6.0 (Squeeze)  or  gNewSense 3.0 (Parkes),  for instance,  this means installing octave3.2-headers in addition to the base octave3.2 package.

 ### Requirements and recommendations for use with Matlab